madkins23/go-slog/handlers/flash/README.md

 A series of edits were made to `sloggy` to turn it into `flash`.
 Some care has been taken to document these edits as they may be representative of more general performance-enhancing principles in some cases.
+Compare the `sloggy` code tree with the `flash` code tree to view the actual changes.

 ### Remove `bytes.Buffer` Usage